199 € (excl. VAT)

 • Mount a tablet to the wall in your entrance room

-• Let your users check-in & check-out when entering the building by scanning the barcode of their employee card
+• Let your users check-in & check-out when entering the building by scanning their tokens

 You can test it in the “Plugins” demo.